RyanAIIen/cis-427-proj2/README.md

 pnpm dev
 ```

-Go to http://localhost:3000 to see the Smart Lock UI in a web browser.
+Go to [http://localhost:3000](http://localhost:3000) to see the Smart Lock UI in a web browser.

 ### Controller

 The controller interface is an Android app.
-Follow the steps at https://developer.android.com/build
+Follow the [Android build steps](https://developer.android.com/build)
 to run it.

 If you need a controller for development or testing and do not want to run Android, you can
 download and run [MQTTX](https://mqttx.app/downloads).
 From the MQTTX interface, add a connection
-to host `mqtt://localhost`, then click "Connect".
+to host `ws://localhost:1883`, then click "Connect".
 Now you can send and receive messages with the
 broker.